Saltwater aquaponics: History of the Practice and Current State of Direction

-Currently, many conventional fish farming practices take place in the coastal zones with open circulation.
-This places an enormous load of urine and soluble nitrogen (that the feed and waste from fish release) at high concentrations into the ecological region.
-This can have many environmentally deleterious effects.
-In response to this, alternative aquaculture developments are quickly arising- Namely, recirculating aquaculture systems.
-By creating a closed system, fish farming has given locational freedom to the practice allowing for more inland developments.
+Currently, the majority of saltwater fish farming occurs in the open ocean, which has many harmful effects including disease outbreaks and pollution.

 In countries like Japan, saltwater species are much more popular than freshwater fish which has spurred much of the desire for saltwater aquaponics systems.

 The mainstream system for fish cultivation has also been mono-aquaculture (only one kind of fish/organism).
 With this method, oxygen consumption by the cultured fish increases, and the load of carbon dioxide becomes heavier.
 In addition, nutrients, such as nitrogen and phosphates from feces or remaining fish feed, dissolve in the seawater, making it eutrophic.
 This causes red tides, fish pathologies, and oxygen deficiency in seawater, resulting in the mass mortality of fish, auto-pollution, etc.

 In response poly-eco-aquaculture looks to create symbiosis by establishing seaweeds throughout the year to create an artificial sea forest around the cultured fish cages.
 The seaweed takes up nutrients, such as nitrogen and phosphate from fish feces and remaining feed and gives off oxygen.
 The seaweed also inhibits pathogenic bacteria and red tide organisms.
 Grown seaweeds will then be fed to fish and urchins.

 Other organisms which can be produced in these systems include sea cucumber which can be grown in symbiosis with abalone in aquaculture net cages as well.
 Feces generated by the abalone are fed to sea cucumber.
 Scallops can also be cultured because they eat organic suspended substances, such as the remaining feed and fish feces.

 Environmentally sound poly-eco-aquaculture enables the preservation of aquatic environments to be compatible with that of sustainable aquaculture.
 With this method, healthy fish can be cultured in purified water while productively recycling seaweed to feed the fish.